 Instructions

-- Combine dashi stock, mirin, sugar, and soy sauce in a small saucepan and bring it to a boil.
-Then lower the heat and let it simmer until sugar is completely dissolved.
-Remove from heat and set aside.
+- Combine ¾ cup dashi (Japanese soup stock), 3 Tbsp soy sauce, 2 Tbsp mirin, and 2 tsp sugar in a small saucepan and bring it to a boil.
+Then, lower the heat and let it simmer until the sugar dissolves.
+Remove from the heat and set aside.

-- Slice Japanese sweet potato into thin pieces and soak in water for 15-30 minutes to remove excess starch.
-Then dry them using paper towels.
+- Slice 1 Japanese sweet potato (Satsumaimo) into ¼-inch (6 mm) rounds and soak in water for 15–30 minutes to remove the excess starch.
+Then, pat dry with paper towels.
+Tip: For crispy tempura, make sure the vegetables are completely dry.
+Excess moisture will make the tempura soggy.

-- Cut kabocha squash and lotus root into thin slices.
-Soak lotus root in vinegar water (2 cups water + 1 tsp vinegar).
+- Cut ⅛ kabocha squash and 2 inches lotus root (renkon) into slices ¼ inch (6 mm) thick.
+Soak the lotus root in vinegared water (2 cups water + 1 tsp vinegar) for 5 minutes.
+Pat them dry with paper towels.

-- Cut King oyster mushroom into thin slices.
+- Cut 2 king oyster mushrooms (eringi) lengthwise into thin slices.

-- Whisk vigorously and discard the form on the surface.
+- Whisk the egg and water mixture vigorously and discard the foam on the surface.

-- As you slowly pour the egg mixture into the flour, mix the batter for about 1 minute with chopsticks in a figure 8 motion.
-Do not over mix and leave some lumps in the batter to avoid activation of wheat gluten.
-Keep the batter cold all the time by adding 1-2 ice cubes in the batter or by putting the batter bowl in a larger bowl containing ice water.
+- Slowly pour the egg mixture into the flour while mixing with chopsticks in a figure 8 pattern for about 15–20 seconds.
+Do not overmix to avoid activating the wheat gluten; it‘s fine to leave some lumps in the batter.
+Keep the batter cold at all times by adding 1–2 ice cubes to the batter or by setting the batter bowl in a larger bowl of iced water.

 To Deep-Fry

-- Transfer tempura to a wired rack or paper towel to remove excess oil.
+- Deep-fry until lightly golden.
+Transfer to a wire rack or paper towel to remove the excess oil.

 To Serve